 Settlement of the area dates from the 1850s, with land used mainly for farming and a pine plantation.
 Significant development did not occur until the post-war years, with rapid growth during the late 1950s and 1960s, spurred by public housing construction on part of the former pine plantation.
 Growth continued into the 1970s.
 During the 1990s the majority of housing in the area was sold by the State Government to private owners.
 The population declined slightly between 1991 and 2006 as few new dwellings were added to the area and the average number of persons living in each dwelling declined.
 The population increased slightly between 2006 and 2011, a result of some new dwellings being added.

 Frankston North is an established residential and parkland area.

-Major features of the area include Pines Forest Shopping Centre, Pines Forest Aquatic Centre, Department of Primary Industries (Frankston Centre), Centenary Park Public Golf Course, The Pines Flora and Fauna Reserve, Armata Park, Centenary Park, Eric Bell Reserve, Monterey Reserve, Pat Rollo Reserve, Telopea Reserve and a number of schools.
+Major features of the area include Pines Forest Shopping Centre, Pines Forest Aquatic Centre, Department of Primary Industries (Frankston Centre), Centenary Park Golf Club, The Pines Flora and Fauna Reserve, Armata Park, Centenary Park, Eric Bell Reserve, Monterey Reserve, Pat Rollo Reserve, Telopea Reserve and a number of schools.